atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

  ##### Deserialization functions:

  As an alternative, the `deserialize` function admits an argument which by default is an emptyMap, consisting of a `Map<KType, KFunction1<ZBytes, Any>>` map.
-This allows to specify types in a map, associating functions for deserialization for each of the types in the map.

- For instance, let's stick to the previous implementation of our example Foo class.
+ For instance, the previous implementation of our example Foo class.
  We could provide directly the deserialization function as follows:

  ```kotlin